 The reporter tracks down the pretty boy with the pillar, who happens to own the Boiler Room.
 He has the big pillar displayed in his bedroom.
 He reaches into a hole in his pillar, he’s bit by a rat hiding in there, and bleeds—all over the pillar.
 Uh-oh.
 Carbonite Pinhead sucks up the blood.
 This can’t be good.

 Things don’t go so well for our pretty boy either.
 So much beautiful flesh wasted.
 The box is opened.
 The Cenobites are released.
 The reporter steps into a mirror and ends up meeting pre-pinned Pinhead in mirror land.
 He tells her just how his hunt for pleasure turned him into Pinhead.
 Shit.
 Does this mean pins are going to start growing out of my head?
 Is that why I’m starting to go bald?

 Now comes the part I believe fans REALLY hate.
 Pinhead and the ghoul gang make a live appearance at the club!
 It’s like Carrie’s prom all over again, and I finally see a positive to MP3s—flying CDs can slice right through a guy’s head!
 After making everyone at the club really feel the music, the Cenobites hit the streets, have a shoot out with the police, and start the L.A. riots all over again (stealing TVs and shit) in search of the reporter with the box.
 She’s on the run, and Pinhead is right on her trail.

-In the end, the reporter plays with her box and defeats Pinhead.
-She buries the box in a vacant lot where a large building is being erected.
+In the end, the reporter plays with her box then buries it in a vacant lot where a large building is being erected.
 And as Hellraiser III closes, we see that the completed project looks incredibly like a fancy Rubik’s Cube.